 Big Data Challenges

-Big Data has seen normalcy in most businesses today, but that doesn’t mean that the journey is always smooth.
+Big Data has seen normalcy in most businesses today, but that does not mean that the journey is always smooth.
 Gartner reported in 2016 that companies had been bogging down right in the pilot phase.
-According to a 2017 survey by NewVantage Partners, only 48.4 percent out of the 95 percent of the Fortune 1000 companies that adopted Big Data had generated any valuable result for their investment.
-Evidently, there are major Big Data challenges faced by organizations.
-Let’s discuss some of these challenges that most organizations are bound to face during their Big Data initiative and how some of them can be resolved.
+According to a 2017 survey by NewVantage Partners, only 48.4 percent out of the 95 percent of the Fortune 1000 organizations that adopted Big Data had generated any valuable result for their investment.
+Evidently, there are major Big Data problems faced by organizations.
+Let us discuss some of these challenges that most organizations are bound to face during their Big Data initiative and how some of them can be resolved.

 Check out these Big Data Analytics Courses provided by Intellipaat

-Often neglected but very crucial, data integration plays a significant role in furthering analysis, reporting, and BI.
+Solution: Often neglected but very crucial, data integration plays a significant role in furthering analysis, reporting, and BI.
 A number of integration tools and ETL are available in the market for this purpose.
-An IDG report mentioned that most companies on the survey planned on investing in integration technology which was listed second in demand after Data Analytics software, which had the highest demand.
+An IDG report mentioned that most companies in the survey planned on investing in integration technology, which was listed second in demand after Data Analytics software.

 Some popular integration tools are: